eaglewarrior/PyTorch_Facebook_AI_scholarship/README.md

 This repository contains all the concepts  code and project I will do in Pytorch scholarship 9th November to 9th January

-The whole course content of scholarship is available at https://in.udacity.com/course/deep-learning-pytorch--ud188  only differnce is we will get a final lab challenge where we have to build a image classifier to classify 120 species of flowers .
+The whole course content of scholarship is available at https://in.udacity.com/course/deep-learning-pytorch--ud188  only difference is we will get a final lab challenge where we have to build a image classifier to classify 120 species of flowers .